matthewnewell/matthewnewell.github.io/resume.md

 ##1995 – 1999 (4 years) Venice, California

-Back when digital effects were not a commodity and Pixar was just a software company, Matthew worked for two of the most innovative companies in the industry.
+Back when digital effects were not a commodity and Pixar was just a software company, Matthew worked for two of the most innovative visual effects companies in the industry.
 He helped produce ground breaking Computer Generated Imagery and Motion Capture for some really cool movies including True Lies, Interview with a Vampire, Apollo 13, Species, Outbreak, Starship Troopers, and Air Force One.

 #Education